-Sitar player and composer Anoushka Shankar is a singular figure in the Indian classical and progressive world music scenes.
-Her dynamic and spiritual musicality has garnered several prestigious accolades, including six Grammy® Award nominations, recognition as the youngest - and first female - recipient of a British House of Commons Shield, credit as an Asian Hero by TIME Magazine, and a Songlines Best Artist Award.
-Most recently, she became one of the first five female composers to have been added to the UK A-level music syllabus.
+Sitarist, composer, producer: Anoushka Shankar is a singular, genre-defying figure within the classical and contemporary, acoustic and electronic world music scenes.
+Her dynamic and spiritual musicality has garnered several prestigious accolades, including six Grammy® Award nominations, recognition as the youngest and first female recipient of a British House of Commons Shield, credit as an Asian Hero by TIME Magazine, two Eastern Eye Awards for Music and a Songlines Best Artist Award.
+Anoushka has the notable honour of becoming the first Indian musician to perform live at the Grammy® Awards.

 On Saturday 21 April, Anoushka Shankar performed Ravi Shankar's Concerto No. 3 for Sitar with the Pacific Symphony at Carnegie Hall.